sw0/GoFaster/README.md

 --short command pattern
 > ls name-or-number-of-project

+> ls --teams
+# list all the team names set in profile.xml

+> ls --categories
+# list all the categories set in profile.xml

 ```

     You can set your default teams in gf.exe.config file, that only the projects owned by the teams will be listed.